 The October effect is a recognized market oddity when stocks tend to fail during October.
-The October effect is an irrational suspicion of some investors related to previous market crashes happened during October.
+The October effect is an irrational suspicion of some investors related to previous market crashes that happened during October.
 Investors become superstitious, you might think.
-Well, the fact is that some great historical market crashes happened on this month.
+Well, the fact is that some great historical market crashes happened this month.

 We will point some of them.
 In 1907, the Panic, later, in 1929, were three large crashes – Black Tuesday, Black Thursday and Black Monday, after almost 60 years 1987, Black Monday happened October 19, when the Dow fell 22.6% in one day.
 Also, on Oct.
 9, 2002, the market caught a five-year low.
 And the market plummeted 16% in October of 2008 when the Great Recession began.

 When the stock market crashed in 1929, the investors were surprised.
 It was quite unusual because only a few weeks before the stock market was on the highest level ever, the stock prices were 25% higher than in the year before.
 In October 1929 stocks dropped nearly 25% for only two days.
 It cost investors billions of dollars.
-This market crash led in the Great Depression.
+This market crash led to the Great Depression.
 October has accepted as a permanent warning to investors of how suddenly wealth can turn over.

 There’s no proof that this great market crashes occurred in October for any other cause.
 Coincidence is truly a master of the game.
-Since there were not too many markets crashes in October, we are free to say that investors will make money during October more often than they will lose.
+Since there were not too many market crashes in October, we are free to say that investors will make money during October more often than they will lose.

 According to research conducted by Yardeni Research, the medium monthly return in October 2015, was 0.4%.

 It wasn’t a great return but still, it was.
 But can we say the chain of unfortunate market events over October is broken?